StarChaser44/Personal-Blog/src/Posts/Home.md

 I started this site to talk about my experiences as a computer science student and give new students a bit of insight into what life is like as a computer science student.

-I will also post explanations about topics that new computer science students seem to struggle with at a fundamental level inorder to assist students and not discourage them with unnecesarry jargon
+I will also post explanations about topics that new computer science students seem to struggle with at a fundamental level inorder to assist students and not discourage them by being super technical.

 There's a bit of something for everyone here so I hope you find something you enjoy!